Bobrinik/MultithreadingNotes/transactional_memory.md

 ### Isolation

 - We have two buffers:
-	- write buffer: it keeps track of all writes.
-Essentialy, it prevents
+	- write buffer: it keeps track of all writes
 	- read buffer: keep track of everything we read

 ```